Taskeract Taskeract

 Guest Agents

-When an agent is stuck or you want a second opinion, you can launch additional agents inside the same session's worktree.
-Guest agents see the same code and branch as the primary agent but run independently in their own terminal tab.
+When an agent is stuck or you want a second opinion, you can launch additional agents inside the same session workspace.
+Guest agents see the same code and branch context as the primary agent but run independently in their own terminal tab.
+Guest agents are available only for strategies that provide an execution workspace.

 To launch a guest agent, click the guest agent button (layers icon) to the left of the tab bar in the session view, or click the + button in the terminal tab bar.
 Select any available terminal agent from the dropdown.
-The guest agent starts fresh in the session's worktree — it does not resume from the primary agent's conversation.
+The guest agent starts fresh in the session workspace — it does not resume from the primary agent's conversation.

 Each guest agent gets its own tab in the terminal area.
 Switch between the primary agent and guests by clicking their tabs.
 Close a guest tab with the × button to terminate it and remove the tab.
 When a guest agent exits on its own, its tab shows (exited) and you can press any key to relaunch it.